CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 # Lesson 4 - Even more CSS!

-**Transitions, transformations & animations!**
+**Transitions and transforms!**

 ## Overview

 We've spent the last couple of weeks learning both basic and more advanced CSS, and this week we're going to make our pages *move*.
 What do I mean by *move*?
-I mean that we're going to learn about how to add *movement* to our websites using CSS “transitions” and “animations”, and another thing called “transforms”!
-We're going to start out by playing around with how transitions, transforms, and animations work on their own, and then we're going to take what we've learned and write some transitions or animations for the pages we've been working on over the past three lessons.
+I mean that we're going to learn about how to add *movement* to our websites using CSS “transitions” and “transforms”!
+We're going to start out by playing around with how transitions and transforms work on their own, and then we're going to take what we've learned and write some transitions and transforms of our own for the pages we've been working on over the past three lessons.

 ## Diving in